 Exploring Vilnius Old Town is an essential experience for anyone visiting the Lithuanian capital.
 Stepping into this UNESCO World Heritage site is like stepping back in time.
 The cobblestone streets, historic buildings, and charming atmosphere create a truly enchanting ambiance.

-For a mind-bending experience, make sure to visit the Museum of Illusions.
-This interactive museum features optical illusions, holograms, and mind-blowing exhibits.
-It’s the perfect activity for a rainy or cold afternoon, and after you can grab a coffee in the café that looks like a drawing!
+On a rainy day, make sure to visit the Museum of Illusions.
+This interactive museum features optical illusions, holograms and mind-blowing exhibits.
+It's a great indoor activity when its cold and after you can grab a coffee in the café that looks like a drawing!

 It’s worth a stop, even just for an Instagram photo in the café.
 Admission is 12 Euros for an adult, which can be bought in the museum or online.